So, you want to buy a Chromebook. And you want the best Chromebook.

 It’s replaced most of my work and online activities, and I only use the Windows desktop for some programs here and there.
-My Chromebook has literally taken over my Windows computer.
+My laptop has (literally) taken over my Windows computer.

-If you want to know more, I wrote a post about the benefits of Chromebooks over Windows and the differences between Windows and Chrome.
+If you want to know more, I wrote a post about the benefits of Chromebooks over Windows and what the differences are between Windows and Chromebooks.
 You can check ‘em out if you’d like.

 This article is about helping you to decide which Chromebook to get.

-If you’re new to the market, you’ll probably see dozens upon dozens of Chromebook models.
-You’re probably asking yourself:
+If you’re new to the market, you’ll probably see dozens upon dozens of different models.

 - Which Chromebook is the best for productivity, school, or gaming?

-Which Chromebook is right for me?
+- Which Chromebook is right for me?

-What’s the fastest Chromebook?
+- What’s the fastest Chromebook?

-What’s the best Chromebook?
+- What’s the best Chromebook?

-Which Chromebook is the newest?
+- Which Chromebook is the newest?

-What’s the cheapest Chromebook?
+- What’s the cheapest Chromebook?

 And probably even more questions…

-All of the Chromebooks that made this list are backed by hundreds of positive reviews and have proven their worth.
+All of the laptops that made this list are backed by hundreds of positive reviews and have proven their worth.
 Some of them I’ve even tried myself at demo booths, or at work, or I own.

 Best Chromebook #1: Acer Chromebook 11.6”